IAmMoltony/ds-craft/README.md

 ### Touch to move

 If touch-to-move is enabled in the settings, you can ose the bottom screen to move around.
-For horizontal movement, touch the bottom screen on either side.
+For horizontal movement,touch the bottom screen on either side.
 To jump, touch the top of the bottom screen.

 If touch the move is set to "right-handed" then the D-Pad and ABXY buttons are swapped (except in inventory and menus), so down on the D-Pad becomes the B button, etc.